Paulo Vinícius (footballer, born 1990)

-Paulo Vinícius Souza dos Santos (born 21 February 1990) is a professional footballer who plays as a centre back for Greek Super League club Levadiakos and the Hungary national team.
+Paulo Vinícius Souza dos Santos (born 21 February 1990) is a professional footballer who plays as a centre back for NB II club BVSC-Zugló and the Hungary national team.
 He was born in Brazil, and became a Hungarian citizen on 10 March 2017 and thus eligible to play internationally for Hungary.

 International career

 Vinícius was called up to the Hungary national football team, after gaining his Hungarian citizenship in 2017.